 The red light spectrum stimulates the production of melatonin hormone, and various types of research support it.

-A study done in 2012 studies the effect of exposure to the red light on 20 females for 30 minutes for two weeks.
-After 14 days, researchers found that the melatonin level was high in participants who received red light compared to those who didn’t.
+A study done in 2012 studies the effect of exposure to red light therapy on 20 females for 30 minutes for two weeks.
+After 14 days, researchers found that the melatonin level was high in participants who received red color of light compared to those who didn’t.

 Moreover, direct experiments on humans aren’t mostly favored; instead, they are performed on rodents and mice.
-So, a recent experiment on mice showed that red light with an intensity of 10 lux or more is known to increase melatonin and induce sleep.
+So, a recent experiment on mice showed that red light under 10 lux or more is known to increase melatonin and induce sleep.

 2. Amber Light